Microchip-MPLAB-Harmony/usb_apps_host/apps/cdc_basic/readme.md

 - Connect the USB device to the USB Host Type-A connector (J9) on the board.
   Alternatively, the USB Device could be connected to the Type-C connector (J8) or micro A/B connector (J7).
 - RGB LED on the board is controlled by the attached USB CDC device.

+### <a name="config_22"></a> [Curiosity Pro PIC32CM LE00 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DMXXXXX)

+- Powered the board by connecting an host to "DEBUG USB" (J300) connector.
+- Connect the USB device to the USB Host "TARGET USB" (J200) using a USB Type-A Female to micro-B male cable (This cable is not included in the kit).
+- LED0 on the board is controlled by the attached USB CDC device.

 ## Running the Application